thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/ERC20RuleProcessorFacet.sol/contract.ERC20RuleProcessorFacet.md

 ### getTokenMaxTradingVolume

-we procede to retrieve the rule
-If the last trades "tradesWithinPeriod" were inside current period, we need to acumulate this trade to the those ones.
-If not, reset to only current amount. if the totalSupply value is set in the rule, use that as the circulating supply.
+if the totalSupply value is set in the rule, use that as the circulating supply.
 Otherwise, use the ERC20 totalSupply(sent from handler)

 *Function get Token Max Trading Volume by index*